oat-sa/taohub-articles/forge/Developer Guide/how-to-activate-a-new-language-in-data-and-interface.md

 php taoTranslate.php -v -a=create -e=taoTests -l=hi-IN -ll=“Hindi”

 take the .po files from the local/{your language} folder within these extensions.
-Translate them and and replace the translated files with old files.
+Translate them and replace the translated files with old files.

 Step-3: Run the compile command to compile all files for each extension..
 -------------------------------------------------------------------------